What are the Best Animation School Options in Spain? ACR Takes a Look.

 Universitat Autonoma de Barcelona (UAB) offers a Bachelor’s Degree in Art and Design that includes three disciplines under one title: Applied Arts, Visual Arts and Design.
 The degree is offered at the Escola Massana, Barcelona’s municipal Art and Design center, and it prepares students for a career in interactive animation (video games, applications, and interactive books), illustration design, editorial design, and other related areas.
 The program consists of 240 credit hours of study and it takes four years to complete.

-Program information has been obtained directly from each school’s official website.
+Program information has been obtained from each school’s official website.